pmelsted/bifrost/README.md

 All can be downloaded and installed by following the instructions on their respective websites.
 It is however most likely that at least few of them are available via a package manager for your operating system.

-If you operating system is Ubuntu/Debian, you can install Cmake-Zlib as follows:
+If you operating system is Ubuntu/Debian, you can install Cmake and Zlib as follows:
 ```
 sudo apt-get install cmake zlib1g
 ```

-If you operating system is MacOS, Cmake-Zlib can be easily downloaded and installed via Homebrew:
+If you operating system is MacOS, Cmake and Zlib can be easily downloaded and installed via Homebrew:
 ```
 brew install cmake zlib
 ```